The Late 1880s

 Perhaps no change was greater than the founding of Vivian Webb School in 1981.
 There was a clear regional need for girl’s school of equal academic quality and stature, but rather than simply becoming co-ed (as other typical boys’ schools had done), Webb’s confidence in the special values of single-sex education for boys and girls led to the founding of a new school.
 Over the years, the ability to offer a single-sex education in a co-educational setting has become one of the unique hallmarks and strengths of The Webb Schools.
 Webb School of California and Vivian Webb School retain their own identities with some traditions, programs, and student leadership programs all their own.

-Thompson himself graduated from the Webb School of Bell Buckle in 1907, and the University of North Carolina, Chapel Hill before beginning a career as a farmer in Southern California’s Coachella Valley.
+Thompson himself graduated from the Webb School of Bell Buckle in 1907 and the University of North Carolina, Chapel Hill before beginning a career as a farmer in Southern California’s Coachella Valley.
 He married Vivian Howell in 1915.
-With failed onion crop in 1918, he found himself in debt and so agreed to accept an invitation to join the faculty of his father’s school.
+With a failed onion crop in 1918, he found himself in debt and so agreed to accept an invitation to join the faculty of his father’s school.
 His life as a school-maker had begun.

 Vivian Howell Webb